HiPERCAM/hipercam/docs/hcmformat.rst

 in 5 HDUs, the first being header specific to the CCD, the rest being data with one HDU per window.
-The labels (1 to 5, E1 to G1) are specific to HiPERCAM in one window mode, and could differ in general.
-In this example there would be a total of 1+(5x5) = 26 HDUs, from HDU0 to HDU25.
+The labels (1 to 5, E1 to G1) are specific to
+|hiper| in one window mode, and could differ in general.
+In this example
+there would be a total of 1+(5x5) = 26 HDUs, from HDU0 to HDU25.

 HDU structure and keywords